ebysofyan/DIcodingMADE/README.md

-## This is just an step by step Dicoding MADE's Sumbimission
+## This is just an step by step Dicoding MADE's Submission
 ### Important : Check branch for specific submission
 ### Disclaimer : Make this repository as refference, don't become a cheater and plagiarism.